-During the formulation process for each site, minimizing annual O&M costs was discussed but never selected.
-Minimizing life-cycle costs rather than O&M costs was always preferred because life-cycle costs can be decreased (by reducing the cleanup time) even if annual O&M costs increase.
-Life-cycle cost evaluation considers the tradeoff between up-front costs, annual O&M costs, and the cleanup time.
-Therefore, the performance criterion relating to life-cycle costs (as discussed below) was determined to be more applicable.
+During the formulation process for each site, minimizing annual O&M cost was discussed but never selected.
+At each site minimizing life-cycle costs rather than O&M costs was always preferred, because life-cycle costs can potentially be reduced even if annual O&M costs increase (by reducing the cleanup time).
+Evaluating the life-cycle cost considers the tradeoff between upfront costs, annual O&M costs, and the cleanup time.
+Therefore, the performance criterion relating to life-cycle costs (discussed below) was determined to be more applicable.
 The results indicated that life-cycle cost could be minimized at Umatilla by minimizing the cleanup duration rather than minimizing annual costs, at Tooele by minimizing the number of new extraction and/or injection wells installed (i.e., capital costs) rather than minimizing annual costs/pumping rates, and at Blaine by minimizing the annual O&M costs rather then shortening the cleanup time.